dekuNukem/duckyPad/app_posix.md

 SUBSYSTEMS=="usb", ATTRS{idVendor}=="0483", ATTRS{idProduct}=="d11c", TAG+="uaccess", TAG+="udev-acl"
 ```

-The rule will be applied on the next reboot.
+The rule will be applied once duckyPad is reinserted or after a system reboot.

 You can also force a reload of the rules by running: